Lab 3: Debugging and Testing

 11 if (n <= 1)

 Use continue to resume executing the program.
-While the program is executing, type Control-c to interrupt the running program and return control to gdb.
+While the program is executing, type control-c to interrupt the running program and return to the (gdb) prompt.
 Use the backtrace command to see where the program was executing when it was interrupted:

 (gdb) continue